brian-rose/atm623-spring2025/schedule.md

 The class meets **every Monday, Wednesday 1:10 - 2:30 PM** in **ETEC 482**.

 Much of the course content is accessible from [The Climate Laboratory](https://brian-rose.github.io/ClimateLaboratoryBook/).
+Note that assigned readings should be completed *before class* so you are ready to discuss the material.

 ```{list-table} Class schedule
 :header-rows: 1